Kingfish404/pmu-utils/README.md

 # Building the kernel module requires the kernel headers of the kernel.
 On Ubuntu or Debian, they can be installed by running
 sudo apt install linux-headers-$(uname -r)

-# Both the library and the the kernel module can be build by running
+# The kernel module can be built by running
 make

 # The resulting kernel module can be loaded using